Christiana Morgan: Death

-Morgan drowned at the age of 69 in two feet of water while vacationing with her husband, Dr. Henry Murray at Denis Bay, Saint John, U.S. Virgin Islands on March 14, 1967.
+Morgan drowned at the age of 69 in two feet of water while vacationing with her longtime collaborator and romantic partner, Dr. Henry Murray at Denis Bay, Saint John, U.S. Virgin Islands on March 14, 1967.
 Because of Murray's conflicting accounts, the circumstances of her death remain unclear, with some suggesting it may have been a suicide.

 Legacy

 Christiana Morgan's name isn't well known, but her influence on the field of psychology is legion.
 She sits in the background as a founder of American psychology through her decades at the Harvard Psychological Clinic (with Henry Murray), and the mind behind the commonly used Thematic Apperception Test—one of the most widely used projective psychological tests to date—and in the scholarship of Jungian psychology as the only subject of Carl Jung’s Visions Seminars that spanned four years.
 And yet, her name has since been removed from the authorship of the psychological test and she was never named in Jung’s original lectures.
 As a female scholar of her time, Christiana has been most frequently known as “anonymous” or had her work disappeared entirely and credited to the name of a male colleague.

-The center of Christiana's work, intelligence, and artistry are her magnum opus: the Tower on the Marsh in Massachusetts.
-It's there that one can find not only her books, but the symbolic expression of her creativity and inner life, from intricate and complex wood carvings to stained glass windows and hand painted mandalas.
+The tower on the Marsh in Massachusetts is the central location for her work.
+It houses her books along with a variety of artistic creations, including wood carvings, stained-glass windows, and hand-painted mandalas.
+These works reflect her creative approach, making the tower a place where different aspects of her writing and art are brought together.